ClaireRCurry/MM2022Clairdum/README.md

 This program features a tricky little bot who wants to convince you that it knows french.
 The catch?
 He doesn't know a single word of french.
 Can you unmask this binary deciever for the Frenchless machine that it is?
 Test your francophonic ability against this sophisticated foe!

+Source code is kept in the WinForms.zip file.

 HOW TO RUN:

+REQUIRES: .NET verion 6.0.202

+1. Download the "net6.0-windows.zip" file an extract the contents.
+2. Navigate to the folder in the terminal
+3. Enter in the command "dotnet WinForms.dll"

 TEAM MEMBERS: